 Although, having said that, there is something very rewarding about growing your plants from seed.
 You could order them online as well of course.
-Thompson & Morgan are a good supplier but they only deliver to the UK so if you are buying online from outside the UK, there’s always Amazon of course!
+Amazon is always available of course!

 Chives are a perfect pot plant to keep on the windowsill.
 You don’t need any garden space at all, so no excuses here 🙂

 P.S.
 I extracted this text from 20 Everyday Herbs – a handy download if you’re thinking about growing some herbs this year.

 A potted history of twenty everyday herbs, step by step growing instructions, storing ideas and even medicinal uses.

 Basil … Bay … Celery … Chives … Coriander … Dill … Fennel … Garlic … Horseradish … Lavender … Lemon Balm … Lovage … Marigold … Mint … Nasturtium … Oregano … Parsley … Rosemary … Sage … Thyme.